citelao/sensible/_sidequests/4-https.md

 Snail mail is pretty safe, and easy to protect.
 We send cash and checks in the mail all the time.

 At first, the Internet was pretty safe, too.
-It was also tiny, and, even if it weren't safe, the founders needed to get something simple running.
+It was also tiny, and, even if it wasn't safe, the founders needed to get something simple running.
 The core protocols that defined the Internet---like HTTP, TCP/IP, DNS, and SMTP---made no effort to protect your data from snoops<!-- https://tools.ietf.org/html/rfc1945#section-12.4 -->.

 Specifically, these protocols only described how to send your data as plaintext---unencrypted, just like physical mail.
 All hackers needed to do to steal your passwords as you sent them to Google was eavesdrop, which is very easy to do: **hence the warnings to avoid coffee shop wi-fi**.